ValdemarGr/gql/docs/server/schema/arrow_dsl.md

 This feature is akin to the `proc` [notation in Haskell](https://en.wikibooks.org/wiki/Haskell/Arrow_tutorial#Arrow_proc_notation).
 :::

-Using the notation is straightforward.
+Using the notation is straightforward, the same (covariant) combinators for `Resolver` exist in the arrow dsl.
 ```scala mdoc:silent
 import gql.resolver._
 import cats.implicits._